A Tool Box of Strategies to Prevent Blood Sugar Spikes When Eating High Glycemic Index Foods

 Santos et al. hypothesized the three mechanisms of how vinegar (about two to six tablespoons) lowers the glycemic index.

-First is that vinegar delays the action of amylase that digests carbohydrates.
+First, vinegar delays the action of amylase, which digests carbohydrates.
 Second, vinegar promotes blood sugar entry into the skeletal muscle for future fuel use and into the liver to be stored as glycogen.

-The third is vinegar makes the body produce specific proteins that improve the storage of blood sugar in the liver and muscles.
-With exercise, the ingestion of vinegar and sugar enhances the uptake of glucose into the muscles.
+The third is vinegar, which causes the body to produce specific proteins that improve the storage of blood sugar in the liver and muscles.
+During exercise, the ingestion of vinegar and sugar enhances the uptake of glucose into the muscles.

 Learn more about vinegar and glycemic index at The Blood Sugar Lowering and Metabolic Effects of Vinegar